-These manuals provide guidance to better comply with NCUA’s Rules and Regulations and those from other agencies.
-These manual are not definitive and must be used in conjunction with other supervisory guidance and information provided by NCUA and other federal financial services regulators.
-They should not be considered as a legal reference for NCUA’s Rules and Regulations or those of other regulators.
+These manuals provide guidance to better comply with the NCUA’s Rules and Regulations and those from other agencies.
+These manual are not definitive and must be used in conjunction with other supervisory guidance and information provided by the NCUA and other federal financial services regulators.
+They should not be considered as a legal reference for the NCUA’s Rules and Regulations or those of other regulators.

 Review of a list of bonds approved for use by federally insured credit unions.

 This details the requirements for chartering new federal credit unions, modifying existing charters to meet a credit union’s strategic objectives and expanding a credit union’s field of membership.

 This manual details NCUA’s examination and supervision program for federally insured credit unions.
 The agency’s risk-focused approach evaluates how a credit union’s management identifies, measures, monitors and manages existing and potential risks.

 A credit union’s board of directors and management, compliance officers, or other employees responsible for fair lending compliance can use this guide as a reference to comply with fair lending rules.
 While the guide covers federal fair lending laws and regulations, it does not address all federal consumer protection laws or any state laws, and should be used in conjunction with other supervisory guidance.

 Credit unions can access information and resources on emergency and disaster preparedness and the types of assistance available following a hurricane or other disaster.

 This manual provides guidance and forms for credit unions planning to merge with other credit unions, or planning to convert from federal share insurance to private share insurance.
 The manual also covers mergers and conversions involving federal and state-chartered credit unions and corporate credit unions.

 This manual provides the credit union system with a better understanding of the NCUA’s rules and policies, helping to reduce possible misunderstandings that may occur during the examination process.